erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 Preparing Learning Agreements
 -----------------------------

-After nominations are accepted, students prepare their Learning Agreements (LAs).
-It might seem as a completely separate process from the user's perspective, but internally, adding new courses to the Learning Agreement is implemented the same way as accepting and rejecting nominations is - by adding new timeline entries to the same Outgoing Mobility object (with help of the same APIs).
+After nominations get verified by the receiving partner, students prepare their Learning Agreements (LAs).
+While this might be displayed as a completely separate process in the user's interface, internally this is covered by the same APIs.

-*Sidenote: Remember, that servers are allowed to implement a subset of mobility history entries.
-Information on the implemented features is published via the Registry Service.*
+*Sidenote: Remember, that in many cases servers are allowed to implement only a subset of API features (e.g. only nominations, but not LAs).
+This differs from API to API, and you should consult the specs for details.*

-It's worth noting that the **receiving institution is also allowed to edit Learning Agreements** in EWP.
-The flowchart below presents only one of the possible use cases in which it is the student who edits his own LA, but LAs can also be edited by both coordinators if need be.
+It's worth noting that the receiving institution MAY also be allowed to edit Learning Agreements in EWP.
+The flowchart below presents only one of the possible use cases in which it is the student who edits his own LA, but - if both partners support this feature - then it is also possible for LAs to be edited by both coordinators (via their own local user interfaces).
 All changes, regardless of who made them, need to be accepted by all three parties (the student, the sending coordinator, and the receiving coordinator).
-You can read more on this subject in [Outgoing Mobility Remote Update API][mobility-update-api] and [Outgoing Mobilities API] [mobilities-api].

 As we said, the primary workflow uses APIs which we have already introduced.
 There are however some other APIs which might be useful during this stage: